-1 Introduction
+1. Introduction

 The paper investigates three topics connected by one underlying theme.
-We show that strong enough monotone lower bounds imply lower bounds on arithmetic circuit size, Boolean circuit size, and in proof complexity.
-In contrast to similar earlier results, the unique feature of our "strong enough" monotone lower bounds is that they are highly discontinuous: in each case, we are required to have a hard polynomial/matrix which is $\epsilon$ -close to an easy one.
+We show that strong-enough monotone lower bounds imply lower bounds on arithmetic circuit size, Boolean circuit size, and in proof complexity.
+In contrast to similar earlier results, the unique feature of our "strong-enough" monotone lower bounds is that they are highly discontinuous: in each case, we are required to have a hard polynomial/matrix which is ε -close to an easy one.

+Arithmetic circuits.
 In arithmetic circuit complexity, the major open problem is to find an explicit polynomial which requires arithmetic circuits of superpolynomial size.
-See, for example, [19, 3, 20] for more details.
+See, e.g., (Bürgisser et al. 1997; Shpilka & Yehudayoff 2010; Valiant 1979) for more details.
 On the other hand, it is comparatively easy to prove such a lower bound for monotone arithmetic circuits - circuits over the reals where we allow non-negative constants only.
-For example, the permanent polynomial requires monotone circuits of size $2^{\Omega(n)}$ and the central symmetric polynomial requires monotone depth $\Omega(\log^2 n)$ .
-This can be found in the works of Valiant [21] and Shamir and Snir [17], see also [19, 11, 9].
+For example, the permanent polynomial requires monotone circuits of size $2^{\Omega(n)}$ and the central symmetric polynomial requires monotone depth $\Omega(\log^2 n)$.
+This can be found in the works (Valiant 1980) and (Shamir & Snir 1979), see also (Hrubeš & Yehudayoff 2011; Nisan 1991; Shpilka & Yehudayoff 2010).
 This creates the impression that monotone arithmetic lower bounds are easy in all cases.
 However, we observe that in general, monotone lower bounds are essentially as hard as unrestricted ones.
-Given a polynomial f of degree d, we show that if f has a small arithmetic circuit then $g{\epsilon} := (x_1 + \cdots + x_n + 1)^d + \epsilon f$ has a small monotone arithmetic circuit, for some $\epsilon > 0$ .
-In other words, a monotone lower bound on $g{\epsilon}$ which works for every $\epsilon > 0$ gives an unconditional lower bound for f.
-This result is reminiscent of a similar of result of Valiant in Boolean circuit complexity concerning the so-called slice functions [23, 25].
-Observe that $g_0$ has a small monotone arithmetic circuit and hence hardness of f requires that monotone circuit size of $g{\epsilon}$ displays significant discontinuity as $\epsilon$ approaches zero.
+Given a polynomial f of degree d, we show that if f has a small arithmetic circuit then $g{\epsilon} := (x_1 + \dots + x_n + 1)^d + \epsilon f$ has a small monotone arithmetic circuit, for some $\epsilon > 0$.
+In other words, a monotone lower bound on q{ε} which works for every $\epsilon > 0$ gives an unconditional lower bound for f.
+This result is reminiscent of a similar result of Valiant in Boolean circuit complexity concerning the so-called slice functions (Valiant 1986; Wegener 1987).
+Observe that q_0 has a small monotone arithmetic circuit and hence hardness of f requires that monotone circuit size of q{ε} displays significant discontinuity as ε approaches zero.
 Our current techniques for obtaining monotone lower bounds seem inapplicable in this situation, and an improvement of these techniques would be desirable.